-LOANS FIRST DISBURSED ON OR AFTER LOAN TYPE BORROWER TYPE 7/1/2023 AND BEFORE 7/1/2024 7/1/2024 AND BEFORE 7/1/2025 Direct Subsidized/ Unsubsidized Loans Undergraduate 7.76% 6.53% Direct Parent PLUS Undergraduate 8.05% 9.08% PRIVATE LOAN TYPE OF AID: Loan: must be repaid with interest DESCRIPTION: A number of private outside entities offer students alternative sources for financing their education.
+LOANS FIRST DISBORSED ON OR AFTER LOAN TYPE BORROWER TYPE 7/1/2023 AND 7/1/2024 AND BEFORE 7/1/2024 BEFORE 7/1/2025 Direct Subsidized/ Unsubsidized Loans Undergraduate 7.76% 6.53% Direct Parent PLUS Undergraduate 8.05% 9.08% PRIVATE LOAN TYPE OF AID: Loan: must be repaid with interest DESCRIPTION: A number of private outside entities offer students alternative sources for financing their education.
 Unlike federal loans, the terms of private loans are set by the individual lenders.
 The interest rate and fees are determined by your credit history, your debt-to-income ratio and that of your co-signer, if necessary.
 The interest rates for private educational loans are variable and are most often based on a range using Prime or the LIBOR as a base and add an additional percentage based on the borrower's credit.
-ELIGIBILITY: Based on unmet need and borrower's credit INSTITUTIONAL RETA IL INSTALLMENT CONTRACT TYPE OF AID: Payment Plan: must be repaid with in nterest DESCRIPTION: Students who are not eligible to cov- payments to the institution for the interest rate is applied.
-ELIGIBILITY: \$5,000 limit for diploma programs degree programs and limit varies based on enr ollment status and balance for
+ELIGIBILITY: Based on unmet need and borrower's credit INSTITUTIONAL RETA IL INSTALLMENT CONTRACT TYPE OF AID: Payment Plan: must be repaid with in terest DESCRIPTION: Students who are not eligible to cover the cost of their education with Federal Student Aid can make payments to the institution for the difference.
+Payments begin after graduation and a 12% annual interest rate is applied.
+ELIGIBILITY: \$5,000 limit for diploma programs and limit varies based on enr ollment status and balance for degree programs